-To prepare coating add cornmeal on a wide plate.
+Prepare coating.
+Add cornmeal to a wide plate.
 Mix in garlic powder and Creole Seasoning.
-I like a teaspoon of black pepper, too.
-Salt is optional as Cajun Seasoning usually has plenty.
+I like a teaspoon of black pepper too.
+Salt is optional as Cajun Seasoning has plenty.

-When the oil is hot it's time to coat the fish in a Cornmeal Mixture.
-Add a few pieces of catfish and coat all sides with the Cornmeal Mix.
-The Cornmeal Mix should stick to the fish fillets.
+When oil is hot it's time to coat the fish in cornmeal mixture.
+Add a few pieces of catfish and coat all sides with cornmeal mix.
+The cornmeal mix should stick to the fish fillets.
 Press fillets into the mixture if necessary.

 Add cornmeal-coated fish fillets to the hot oil.
 Be careful as the oil may splatter at first.
-The typical temperature of the oil is around 350 degrees hot.
-I just go by looks, if the fish bubbles when it hits the oil then that's hot enough.
+The typical temperature of oil is around 350 degrees hot.
+I just go by looks, if the fish bubbbles when it hits the oil then that's hot enough.

 Allow fish to brown on one side for two to three minutes before turning to cook the other side.
 Don't move the fish when first added to hot oil or the coating will pull off.
 If you use a deep fryer this is not a problem.

 That's it.
-Allow cooling for a minute then dig in.
+Allow to cool for a minute then dig in.
 I make a simple Tarter Sauce to go with Fried Fish.
 Just mix a quarter cup of mayo with a tablespoon of pickle relish.

 For National Catfish Day try it fried, just the way this Cheap$kate Internet Chef likes it.